 Naturally-fermented food are suddenly the hottest kid on the block, with kimchi pancakes and kefir milkshakes on the menu at the trendiest cafes.

 The idea is not new, these fermented foods are teeming with friendly bacteria that can help keep your gut healthy, especially if you get symptoms like bloating, irritable bowel, constipation or diarrhea.
 An unhealthy gut flora also seems to be linked to inflammatory conditions like arthritis as well as ADHD.
-Here is a list of food you can try, but remember you only need a tablespoon or two a day.
+Here is a list of food you can try, but remember you only need a tablespoon or two a day as a little bit goes a long way.

 While it is convenient to get yoghurt from the supermarket, it is really easy to make your own.
 All you need is a an insulated chiller bag, food thermometer, a few spoons of good-quality unsweetened yoghurt for your starter and any type of milk.
 If buying, make sure the yoghurt contains the L acidophilus strain and preferably does not have a lot of sugar.